 Besides getting the data during your Site visit we may obtain certain personal information in the direct communication with you for e.g., through email messages, if the need arises.

 So, the data are collected by us directly or can be collected by third party vendor services also, that are present on our Site, for e.g., through ads or through our use of the website analytics service.

 We use various technologies to collect and preserve your information, including cookies and similar technologies (collectively, cookies), server logs and data bases.

 We Use Collected Personal Data for the Following Purposes:

-- Communicating and interacting with You in relation to the Site - this mostly regards to communications realized via email messages, but doesn't exclude other communication channels; when You contact us directly, e.g., making an inquiry or giving us feedback about our Site, we may receive additional information about You including, your email address, name, and any other information considered personal information.
-Also, if the need arises we may ask You for additional personal information, whose purpose will be made clear to You at the point we ask for it.
-The information we get from You will have been kept only during ongoing conversation for the purpose we've agreed on and with your explicit permission; we may use your data, including your email address, your name, your message; the data is stored temporarily on servers of our email service providers: Google Gmail and asmallorange.com.
+- Communicating and interacting with you in relation to the Site - this mostly regards to communications realized via email messages but doesn't exclude other communication channels; when you contact us directly, e.g., making an inquiry or giving us feedback about our Site, we may receive additional information about you including, your email address, name, and any other information considered personal information.
+Also, if the need arises, we may ask you for additional personal information, whose purpose will be made clear to you at the point we ask for it.
+The information we get from you will have been kept only during ongoing conversation for the purpose we've agreed on and with your explicit permission; we may use your data, including your email address, your name, your message; the data is stored temporarily on servers of our email service providers: Google Gmail and Zoho mail (zoho.com).

 - Partners and service providers ("providers") of our service providers - most service providers also have their partners and providers, who, according to our providers' policies, abide by applicable privacy laws and our providers' respective privacy policies and their mutual agreements.
 We don't have insights into or control over our providers' providers and partners and their privacy practices and we are not responsible for them.